A peek inside the new Stonemill Matcha on Valencia.

-[I’m collaborating on a three-part series with Argentinian Yerba Mate.
-Over the course of the next few months we’ll explore how to make/drink yerba mate, origins of the brew, and ways to work with yerba mate as an ingredient.
-Hope you enjoy Part I today ^-^]
+[I’m collaborating on a three-part series with the team at Argentinian Yerba Mate.
+In Part 1, we explored how to make yerba mate, Part II showcased origins of the brew, and today we’ll look at ways to work with yerba mate as an ingredient.
+Hope you enjoy!]

 I’ve been in San Francisco for the past month and found yerba mate in many places.
 Argentina is the world’s largest producer of yerba mate, and it is neat to see how one country’s national drink is adapted in different countries.
 Our default approach to yerba mate in the US is to use it as we do tea – brew and drink.
 But once you view yerba mate as an ingredient or component of something larger than a standalone brew…the possibilities are endless.

 You know how nitro coffee got really popular the past few years?
 You’ll start seeing nitro tea everywhere in the next few years.
 Boba Guys offers a rotation of nitro teas and they recently had nitro yerba mate at the Potrero location.
 The pour is wonderful, bright and frothy with a bit of sweetness.
 I like how it’s served it in a beer glass, feels pretty decadent in the middle of the day ^-^